Curry injures shoulder, Pacers hold off Warriors 125-119 – KION546

 BATTLE TESTED

-Following Monday’s rugged loss to Miami, Carlisle posed a simple question to his young team: How many of them had competed in an NBA playoff game?
+Following Monday’s rugged loss to Miami, Pacers coach Rick Carlisle posed a simple question to his young team: How many of them had competed in an NBA playoff game?

 “A lot of hands went up,” Carlisle said.
 “I said you have now.
 It’s a great example for our team and what we’re going through.”